How to install and configure a firewall in 4 simple steps

-But here’s the problem: many people think firewalls are too technical or reserved for cybersecurity professionals.
+Here’s the problem: many people hear firewall they immediately get scared.
+They think firewalls are too technical or reserved for cybersecurity professionals.
 This guide breaks that myth.
-We’ll walk you through the process step-by-step, using clear language and practical tips so that even a beginner can get started.
+We’ll walk you through the process step-by-step, using practical tips so that even a beginner can get started.

 Table of Contents